 Here is this week’s weather forecast by PG&E meteorologist John Lindsey:

-Moderate gale-force to fresh gale-force (32- to 46-mph) northwesterly winds along the California coastline should generate a 6- to 8-foot northwesterly (300-degree, deep-water) sea and swell (with a 4- to 14-second period) Friday, Saturday and Sunday.
+Moderate gale-force to fresh gale-force (32- to 46-mph) afternoon northwesterly winds will continue to generate a 5- to 7-foot northwesterly (320-degree, deep-water) sea and swell (with a 4- to 8-second period) Thursday through Sunday.

 Today’s 1- to 2-foot Southern Hemisphere (180-degree, deep-water) swell (with a 15- to 17-second period) will remain at this height through Tuesday, decreasing Wednesday.